ioccc-src/winner/1991/ant/README.md

-Best Utility:
+## Best Utility:

 	Anthony C Howe
 	Mortice Kern Systems Inc.	#CL-23
 	35 King St. N			268 Phillip St.
 	Waterloo, On			Waterloo, On
 	Canada, N2J 2W9			Canada, N2L 6G9

-Judges' comments:
+## Judges' comments:

     Make and run with a filename (writable or to be created) as an argument.
     For example, try:

 	make ant
 	cp ant.hint hill
-	ant hill
+	./ant hill

     Note that some old BSD systems may have trouble compiling this entry.
     They may complain about 'idlok' being undefined.
 You can fix this